How to get better real estate deals begins with explaining an “average” deal.

 Instead, find distressed sellers who haven’t put their properties into the market yet.

-For instance, a family wanting to sell Dad’s home after he passed away and couples going through a divorce make ideal sellers.
-They need the money while the buyer gets a home in good shape.
+For instance, a family wanting to sell Dad’s home after he passed away and couples going through a divorce makes ideal sellers.
+They need the money while the buyer puts a home in good shape.

 How do you find distressed sellers?
 Lawyers specializing in estate planning or divorces always know of potential distressed sellers well in advance of anyone else.